Lauterbrunnen, Wengen, or Grindelwald?

 Where to stay in Jungfrau – a quick guide to finding your ideal base

 Here are quick recommendations to help you choose where to stay in Jungfrau.

 - If you want to explore as much of Jungfrau as possible, stay in Lauterbrunnen.
 Most of Jungfrau’s essential sights, like Jungfraujoch and Schilthorn, can only be reached by a series of train and cable car rides.
 Lauterbrunnen is the most central and convenient base for getting to these sights as well as to other exciting places like Interlaken and Grindelwald.
 You’ll also get to enjoy gorgeous hiking trails, tremendous waterfalls, and stunning scenery right outside your hotel.

 - If you’re keen on soaking up the charm of a quiet mountaintop Swiss village, stay in Wengen or Mürren.
-These car-free mountain villages are perfect for you if you’re looking forward to a relaxed stay in a charming, traditional Swiss village with spectacular views.
+These car-free mountain villages are perfect if you’re looking forward to a relaxed stay in a charming, traditional Swiss village with spectacular views.
 Wengen is closer to Jungfraujoch while Mürren is closer to Birg and Schilthorn, but both have convenient connections to the rest of the region.
 These villages are also perfect for skiing holidays.

 - If you’re in Jungfrau to hike, ski, and be active, stay in Grindelwald.
 It’s the ideal base for hiking and biking during the summer, for skiing and snowboarding during the winter, and for visiting Grindelwald First and Jungfraujoch year-round.
 It’s also much livelier with an extensive selection of shops and restaurants plus an exciting nightlife scene.

 Plan your trip to Jungfrau with this handy PDF guide.

 Use this Google map to help you plan your trip to Switzerland’s beautiful Jungfrau region.